Skip to content

 write.csv(resSig, file = "de_results/sig_de_genes.csv")

-• MA plot: it is a type of scatter plot that is commonly used to visualize the results of differential expression analysis for all the samples.
-The plot displays the log2 fold change on the y-axis and the mean of the normalized counts on the x-axis.
-This allows for the visualization of the relationship between the magnitude of the fold change and the mean expression level of the genes.
-Genes that are highly differentially expressed will appear farthest from the horizontal axis, while genes with low expression levels will appear closer to the axis.
-MA plots are useful for identifying genes that are both highly expressed and highly differentially expressed between two conditions.
+• MA plot: scatter plot commonly utilised to visualise the results of the DE analysis for all the samples.
+The plot displays the mean of the normalised counts on the x-axis and the log2 fold change on the y-axis.
+This allows the visualisation of the relationship between the magnitude of the fold change and the mean expression level of the genes.
+Genes that are differentially expressed will appear farthest from the horizontal line, while genes with low expression levels will appear closer to the line.

 #### MA plot ####

-• counts plot: it plots the normalized counts for a single gene across the different conditions in your experiment.
-It’s particularly useful for visualizing the expression levels of specific genes of interest and comparing them across sample groups.
+• counts plot: plot of the normalised counts for a single gene across the different conditions in your experiment.
+It’s particularly useful for visualising the expression levels of specific genes of interest and comparing them across sample groups.

 #### Plot a specific gene in this case ENSG00000142192, a DE gene ####

-• volcano plot: it is a type of scatter plot that displays the log2 fold change on the x-axis and the log transformed padj on the y-axis.
-This allows for the visualization of both the magnitude and significance of the changes in gene expression between two conditions.
-Genes that are highly differentially expressed (i.e., have a large log2 fold change) and are statistically significant (i.e., have a low padj) will appear in the top-left or top-right corners of the plot, making it easy to identify the most biologically meaningful changes.
+• volcano plot: scatter plot that displays the log2 fold change on the x-axis and the log transformed padj on the y-axis.
+This allows for the visualisation of both the magnitude and significance of the changes in gene expression between two conditions.
+Genes that are differentially expressed (i.e., have a large log2 fold change) and are statistically significant (i.e., have a low padj) will appear in the left (downregulated genes) or in the right (upregulated genes) corners of the plot making easier their identification.

 #### Volcano plot ####